james-priest/udacity-nanodegree-react/docs/course-notes/react-redux.md

 >...a component should ideally only do one thing.
 If it ends up growing, it should be decomposed into smaller subcomponents.

-#### 7.3.7 Quiz Question
+> #### Components Quiz Question
-Which of the following are true?
+> Which of the following are true?
+>

-- [x] Components let you split the UI into independent, reusable chunks.
+> - [x] Components let you split the UI into independent, reusable chunks.
-- [x] Each view typically has a component that represents that view
+> - [x] Each view typically has a component that represents that view
-- [x] Presentational Components don't know where their data comes from.
+> - [x] Presentational Components don't know where their data comes from.
-- [x] Components that are connected to the store are called
+> - [x] Components that are connected to the store are called

 Let's get started by drawing boxes around all of the components and giving them all names.
 Remember that we have three views: